Best Practices for Curators

 Curators: The "editors" of Discuss Data

 Registered Users, who have actively participated in the communication on Discuss Data (mainly through comments) and proven their expertise, can either volunteer or be approached by Discuss Data for the role of Curator.
-If they are accepted, they will be gradually integrated into the editorial process of Discuss Data under the guidance of existing Curators.
+If they are accepted, they will be gradually integrated into the curation process of Discuss Data under the guidance of existing Curators.

 Checklist for technical review